-- Aluminum and bi-metal beverage cans;
+- Aluminum beverage cans, food cans

-- Glass containers - bottles and jars of clear, brown or green glass, UNBROKEN;
+- Glass containers - bottles and jars of clear, brown or green glass, unbroken

 - Your recyclables will be picked up on the same day as your regular trash pick-up.
 Collections shall be made between the hours of 7:00 a.m. and 7:00 p.m.